 Hill East / Reservation 13 is a large tract of underdeveloped DC-owned land abutting RFK Stadium and the Anacostia river.
 The development of Hill East / Reservation 13 offers an unparalleled opportunity for the District to become a national model for creating thriving multi-generational neighborhoods.
-We advocating for a multi-generational mixed-income neighborhood that incorporate a world-class geriatrics center, senior-friendly housing options, and services to facilitate “aging at home” like an Adult Day Health Center.
+We are advocating for a multi-generational mixed-income neighborhood that incorporates a world-class geriatrics center, senior-friendly housing options, and services to facilitate “aging at home” such as an Adult Day Health Center.

 The District of Columbia’s Comprehensive Plan is a “20-year framework that guides future growth and development.
-Originally adopted in 2006 and amended in 2011, it addresses a wide range of topics that affect how we experience the city.”
-In 2019, the Office of Planning launched an effort to amend the Comprehensive Plan a second time to ensure that it “remains responsive to the needs of the community.”
-The Advocacy Team, working with the Board and staff, conducted an in-depth review of the Plan.
-Our feedback was largely adopted by Capitol Hill’s ANC, and delivered to the Office of Planning, key Councilmembers, the Mayor, and DACL.
-Even with strong ANC support, many of our comments were not incorporated into the Plan.
-We are now working with the Council to ensure that our most pressing issues are addressed.
+Originally adopted in 2006, it addresses a wide range of topics that affect how we experience the city.”
+In 2017, the Office of Planning launched an effort to amend the Comprehensive Plan again to ensure that it “remains responsive to the needs of the community.”
+The Advocacy Team, reviewed the plan and offered extensive suggestions for amending it.
+In 2019, the Office of Planning published draft amendments and requested public comment.
+The Advocacy Team, working with the Board and staff, again conducted an in-depth review of the Plan.
+We also worked closely with Capitol Hill Advisory Neighborhood Commissions and were gratified that our feedback was largely adopted by Capitol Hill ANC's.
+Our recommendations were delivered to the Office of Planning, key Council members, the Mayor, and the Department of Aging and Community Living (DACL).
+Even with strong ANC support, many of our comments were not incorporated into the Plan sent to the DC Council in early 2021.
+We continue to work with the Council to ensure that our most pressing issues are addressed.

-In this project, we are monitoring the City Council “program review” hearings and the budget process to identify those issues important to seniors.
-As appropriate, CHV will testify or provide written submissions for the record.
+We monitor the City Council's “agency program performance review” hearings and the annual and supplemental budget process to identify those issues important to seniors.
+As appropriate, CHV testifies and/or provides written submissions for the record.

 Prior to engaging in advocacy work, the Advocacy Team conducts research to better understand the relevant issues.
 We have an on-going effort to compile and analyze demographic data from the American Community Survey, and other data sources, to help educate stakeholders and inform our work.
 Our studies to date have been the starting point of fruitful discussions with DC policymakers, as well as those involved with real estate development.